All Episodes

 Oh, of course.

-huge controversy about 72 pounds of plutonium careening past the earth in August on the
+Well, there's this huge controversy about 72 pounds of plutonium careening past the Earth in August on the Cassini spacecraft.

 Yes.

-So in terms of why they suddenly switch it on taking pictures of the moon, I mean, we have a theory.
+So in terms of why they suddenly switch hit on taking pictures of the moon, I mean, we have a theory.

-Mike Bear and I have propounded a theory, which is kind of based on some of the work of Chris Carter.
+Mike Berra and I have propounded a theory, which is kind of based on some of the work of Chris Carter.

 Remember, I have been saying over the years that most of the system is honest.